lexra/userboard-ulcb/meta-userboard-ulcb/docs/m3n.md

 #### Serial Sound Interface Unit (SSIU)

-##### Overall specification

-- Includes ten SSI modules functioning as interfaces with external devices.
+Includes ten SSI modules functioning as interfaces with external devices.
 - Supports short and long formats for monaural
 - Supports TDM format (six modules of ten modules can be used for this function)
 - Max.
 16 independent monaural sound sources in a TDM format can be in TDM format.

 ##### Serial sound interface (SSI)